rediskazavr/TUI-OS/README.md

 - [ ] Website creation
 - [ ] Supporting the project
 - [ ] Porting to all possible Linux distributions
-## 👋 Contributing
-If you want to join the development or just be part of the project.
-We have a community in [Discord]()

 ## 📜 Team project
 * Project Lead: [rediskazavr](https://github.com/rediskazavr)